-Size and number of exhibit cases should relate appropriately to the number of specimens being displayed for a specified class.
-Specimens are not limited to Illinois locations.
-All levels of Geology use the same manual, Geology - Introduction to the Study of the Earth.
+Size and number of exhibit cases should relate appropriately to the number of specimens being displayed for a specified

 Pebble Pups 1 (SF 50218)

 Display 8 to 19 rocks and mineral specimens with a minimum of three minerals in the collection.
 Collection may include duplications that show variations.
 Label collection and note where found.